mozz100/gcalfetch/README.markdown

 Given a Google Calendar XML url, this Rack app simply returns an array of the current events as JSON.

+Sounds simple?
+Try handling the complexities of repeating events with exceptions, timezones, and so on.
+Much easier to let Google do it for you, and you get a nice interface, plus sync with your mobile devices, and so on...

 Use it, together with some simple parsing of the titles it returns (that bit's up to you) to:

 * find out what's in your calendar now